Porsil/lab-boss/README.md

 To deploy this app to Heroku from its GitHub repository:

 ### File setup prior to deployment:
 - Ensure all secret keys are stored in an env.py file and this is listed in the .gitignore file.
-Any keys that have been previously commited to GitHub should be changed for security purposes.
+Any keys that have been previously committed to GitHub should be changed for security purposes.
 - Ensure requirements.txt file is up to date by using 'pip3 freeze --local > requirements.txt' in the command terminal.
 - Ensure a Procfile is present and contains the code 'web: gunicorn labboss.wsgi'.
 - Ensure in settings.py DEBUG = False
-- Ensure the code is commited and pushed to GitHub.
+- Ensure the code is committed and pushed to GitHub.

 ### Create a Heroku App:
 - Log in to [Heroku](https://dashboard.heroku.com/apps).
 If required, create an account.